Anastasiiachu/JetBrains-test-task/regexp.md

 1. Call the [`Regex`][constructor] constructor and pass the following argument into it: `"\\d{2}-\\d{2}-\\d{4}"`.
     * `\d` matches a digit from 0 to 9.
     * `{n}` matches the previous token (`\d`) exactly *n* times.
 Here, `\d{2}` matches two digits.
-2. Call `find()` and pass a string as an argument.
+2. Call `find()` and pass an example string as an argument.
     If a match is found, the function returns an instance of [`MatchResult`][match-result].
     Otherwise, it returns `null`.

-    > Note that the input string may not contain matches, so don’t forget to use the `!!` operator.
+    > Don’t forget to use the `!!` operator as the input string may not contain matches.

 3. Extract the result of regular expression from a `value` property of `MatchResult`.